-How to get there: The fastest way to get to Khao Sok is to fly to Surat Thani or Phuket.
+The fastest way to get to Khao Sok is to fly to Surat Thani or Phuket.
 There are mini buses from both locations to Khao Sok.

 Southern Thai Islands

 Depending on the season, you’ll want to visit either the East Coast or West Coast islands to avoid the rain.
 Between May – Oct its best to island hop on the East Coast and between Nov – April hit the beaches on the West Coast islands.
-Read on to see my top tips for both sides…

 East Coast Islands (May – Oct)

-Ko Samui – 2 or 3 days
+Koh Samui – 2 or 3 days

 Start off your Thai island hopping adventure relaxing on the beach with a coconut on Thailand’s second largest island – Koh Samui.
 The island consists of white sand beaches, clear turquoise oceans, dense jungle, and plenty of opportunities to pamper yourself and take full advantage of the meaning of a holiday.

 You’ll want to check out the popular Chaweng Beach, as well as make your way to two of the Na Muang Waterfalls.
 Also don’t miss exploring the temples and visiting the Big Buddha statue and the Secret Buddha Garden in the jungle, an interesting collection of Buddha statues.

 You can also buy combined overnight train from Bangkok, bus and ferry tickets to Koh Samui.
 An easy place to buy tickets online is 12goAsia.
 If you’re coming from Khao Sok take a bus to Surat Thani where you can easily connect to the bus and ferry.

 Koh Phangan – 2 or 3 days

-Deck yourself out in UV glow paint and sip on buckets as you watch the sun come up over the horizon with various techno, house, and EDM beats blasting from the beach clubs and bars.
+Deck yourself out in UV glow paint and sip on buckets at the Full Moon Party as you watch the sun come up over the horizon with various techno, house, and EDM beats blasting from the beach clubs and bars.
 If it’s not full moon time when you visit don’t worry as there are lots of amazing parties on all month.

-Koh Phangan still has a lot to offer even if you don’t want to party.
+Koh Phangan still has a lot to offer and should be in your Thailand itinerary even if you don’t want to party.
 There’s many yoga retreats as well as a massive national park called Than Sadet Ko Phagnan National Park, with numerous waterfalls, secluded beaches, and gorgeous hiking opportunities that you shouldn’t miss out on if you’re visiting the island.

-How to get there: The ferry from Koh Samui to Koh Phangan only takes about 20 mins.
+The ferry from Koh Samui to Koh Phangan only takes about 20 mins.

 Ko Tao – 2 or 3 days